mrwunderbar666/typst-apa7ish/README.md

 This is still not finished:

 - complete pandoc integration (template for pandoc to replace Latex-based workflows)
-- automatic calculation of page margins (like memoir-class for Latex)
+- automatic calculation of page margins (currently margins are fixed and optimized for A4 paper)

 # Basic Usage